MaxHaertwig/SwiftyHolidays/README.md

 SwiftyHolidays.LocalDate(year: 2019, month: 7, day: 3)
 ```

-Initialize an instance of `Country` or `CountryWithState` to generate a list of its holidays.
+An instance of `Country` or `CountryWithState` can be initialized to generate a list of its holidays.

 ```swift
 import SwiftyHolidays